Lawnton railway station

 Lawnton railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburb of Lawnton in the Moreton Bay Region.
+It serves the suburb of Lawnton in the City of Moreton Bay.

 History

 Lawnton station opened in 1888.
 In 2001, a third platform opened as part of the addition of a third track from Bald Hills to just north of the station.

 As part of the Redcliffe Peninsula railway line project, the third track has been extended north to Petrie including a new bridge over the North Pine River.